mosgus/EquiViz/README.md

 # EquiViz 📊
-A Python-based stock portfolio visualizer.
+A Python-based equity portfolio visualizer using Streamlit and yfinance.

 ### Features
 - **Streamlit Interface**: